elidoran/cosmos-blaze-this/README.md

 There is no additional API.
 It alters the inner workings of `cosmos:blaze-profiles` to call functions with the `this` described above.

-Well, then again, there's one function to explain which is available in the `this`:
+Well, there's one function to explain which is available in the `this`:

 ### getData(number)